Live Blog Writer

 Publishing Your Post

-- Click the "Publish Post" button to publish to your configured blog platform
+- Click the "Publish Post" button to publish to your selected blog (or press

 - Or use the Command Palette: "Live Blog Writer: Publish Post"